dogangok/dogan/documents/image-system-guide.md

 - **Vertical**: 3rem minimum, scaling up to 5rem for mood galleries
 - **Horizontal**: 0 on mobile, up to 2.5rem for mood galleries
 - **Following content**: Additional 3rem margin when after text
+- **Gallery bottom margin**: 3rem !important on ContentGallery component

+**Important**: Use `!important` for gallery and mood-specific spacing to ensure consistency across different contexts and override any inherited styles.

 ## Integration with ContentEditor